Rapid City Historic Commercial District

 The Rapid City Historic Commercial District, sometimes called the Rapid City Downtown Historic District, is a 21 acre, multi-block historic district in downtown Rapid City, South Dakota, United States.
 It includes 47 commercial buildings dating from the late 19th to early 20th centuries that formed the core of Rapid City's early economy.
 It was first listed on the National Register of Historic Places in 1974 and then expanded to its current size in 1998.

 Description

 The historic district spans across multiple blocks in the center of downtown Rapid City.
 10 acre of Main, Saint Joseph, 6th, and 7th Streets formed the rough boundaries of the original 1974 listing, with 38 properties on both sides of the streets included, although some buildings on 5th Street were also included.
 These buildings were constructed between 1881 and 1924.
 The district expanded by 11 acre in 1998 to encompass 50 contributing and 22 non-contributing properties and pushed the western and eastern boundaries out to Mount Rushmore Road and 5th Street, respectively.
 The years of significance were also increased to between 1876 and 1948.

 The district was again surveyed in 2017, which updated its total contributing properties to 47 and non-contributing properties to 21.
 It also removed several noncontributing properties included in the 1998 boundary increase.

+On the corners of many intersections in the district, there are bronze statues of U.S. Presidents.
+These are part of a Rapid City art exhibit known as the City of Presidents.